smimram/monadic-synth/README.md

   Output.play s
 ```

+_Exercise_: play a sine with tremolo, which can be achieved by periodically
+varying its amplitude.

+### Returning streams

 We can create constant streams with the `return` function, which creates a
 stream whose value is always the one given in the argument.
 For instance, we can